chkn/cirrus/Readme.markdown

 Build Instructions
 ------------------

-1. You'll need to clone the following Git repositories:
+1. Clone the following Git repositories, like so:
-	* git://github.com/nirvanai/Cirrus.git
+	* git clone git://github.com/nirvanai/Cirrus.git
-	* git://github.com/jbevain/cecil.git
+	* git clone git://github.com/jbevain/cecil.git
-	* git://github.com/mono/monodevelop.git
+	* git clone -b cecil-light git://github.com/jbevain/monodevelop.git
 2. Compile Mono.Cecil from the second repo above and Cecil.Decompiler from the third (monodevelop/main/contrib/Mono.Cecil/Cecil.Decompiler) using MonoDevelop, Visual Studio or xbuild/msbuild.
 3. Drop Mono.Cecil.dll and Cecil.Decompiler.dll in src/tools/cilc and compile Cirrus using your favorite build tool.
 A post-build hook should set up for MonoDevelop, but if you are using another tool, or just to be safe, you should run cilc.exe on Cirrus.dll after each build.